MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/fine-tune-managed-compute.md

 Fine-tuning a pretrained model to use for a related task is more efficient than building a new model, as fine-tuning builds upon the pretrained model's existing knowledge and reduces the time and data needed for training.

 To improve model performance, you might consider fine-tuning a foundation model with your training data.
-You can easily fine-tune foundation models by using either the fine-tune settings in Azure AI Foundry portal or by using code-based samples.
+You can easily fine-tune foundation models by using the fine-tune settings in the Azure AI Foundry portal.

-__Todo: link to the code-based samples__

 ## Prerequisites